 If your website hasn’t been updated since 2009, you’re probably going to want to invest in a new one.
 Or, if your ‘Performance’ score is 0/100, that’s a high priority item to address.

-Google uses a plethora of signals to rank results.
+Google uses a special local algorithm that looks at plethora of signals to rank results.
 Don’t pigeon-hole yourself with one tactic or “thing” to do.

 Run a business audit to get an idea of where you stand against your competition.
 Create your list of priority items based on your unique situation, then get going!